sandiptambde/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 So, I decided to modify LeNet architecture.
 I done following modifications:
 1. Increased number of output neurons in first conv1 layer to 15 from 6
 2. Decreased conv filter size from 5x5 to 3x3 to retain more info in second conv2 layer
-3. Added 3rd conv3 layer with same properties as conv2
 4. Kept output neuron size of all conv layer same to 15
 5. Tried with diffent epoch:10,20,30
 6. Reduce Batch size to 64 from 128 for stability